raxod502/intuitive-explanations/src/about/site.md

 mathematical and scientific typesetting, and compiled to PDF documents available on this site.

-My site is deployed on [Netlify](https://www.netlify.com/), an extremely fast service for hosting static sites like this one.
-However, since they don't provide infrastructure for complex compilation steps (e.g. rendering LaTeX to PDF), I use [CircleCI](https://circleci.com/) to do this automatically and then deploy every time I push to GitHub.
+My site is deployed on [Vercel](https://vercel.com/), an extremely fast service for hosting static sites like this one.
+However, since they don't provide infrastructure for complex compilation steps (e.g. rendering LaTeX to PDF), I use [GitHub Actions](https://github.com/features/actions) to do this automatically and then deploy every time I push to GitHub.
+(This will be replaced in the future, when I deprecate usage of GitHub as part of divestment from Microsoft.)